 Winter Parking Ban

-The winter parking ban is currently not in effect.
-The next ban will start on Nov.
-1, 2017 and extend to April 1, 2018.
+The winter parking ban is currently in effect.
+The ban started on Nov.
+1, 2017 and will extend to April 1, 2018.

 Pigs n' Heat

 The Pigs-N-Heat Fire Relief Fund began in early 1984, when Marquette City Police Officer Larry Grimsby and Michigan State Trooper Dave Rotteman approached Marquette City Firefighter Dan Dagenais, hoping to find a way to raise money to assist a family with three young children whose home had just been lost to fire.
 Since Marquette is home to the Northern Michigan University Wildcats (NCAA Division I hockey team), and a large number of hockey fans, a benefit hockey game seemed a logical choice.

 In 1984, the first game was played at NMU’s PEIF building.
 The event drew five hundred people and raised $1,700.00.
 Because of its great success, the game was moved to the Lakeview Arena.